wazuh/wazuh-documentation/source/getting-started/components/wazuh-dashboard.rst

 Management of Wazuh infrastructure
 ----------------------------------

-The Wazuh dashboard runs on top of the indexed data in a Wazuh indexer cluster and provides you with a directory dedicated to administrate and monitor your infrastructure.
+The Kibana runs on top of the indexed data in a Elasticsearch cluster and provides you with a directory dedicated to administrate and monitor your infrastructure.
 From there, you can manage and configure your Wazuh cluster rules and decoders, and CDB lists.

 Data analysis visualization gives you full visibility into your cluster infrastructure for fast threat detection and remediation.
 Users can check the status, logs, and statistics of Wazuh clusters and create their own downloadable reports using predefined templates, or personalize their own if required.
 Wazuh provides the tools for comprehensive and streamlined security analytics.